 Postgraduate Certificate in Learning Design

-Are you a learning and teaching development specialist wanting to upskill with a professional qualification in learning design?
-Or are you planning a career change into this dynamic and fast-growing area?
-In response to a growing demand for professional learning designers in Aotearoa New Zealand and around the world, this new programme has been created to meet your training needs and is facilitated by learning design experts.
-It will give you the practical skills and theoretical knowledge you need.
+Are you a learning and teaching development specialist wanting to upskill with a qualification in learning design?
+Or are you planning a career change into this fast-growing area?
+Over four courses, you'll develop theoretical and practical skills.

 About the programme

-Traditionally, these skills were embedded as a component in an existing teaching role but, due to ever-expanding complexities and opportunities of technology, as well as the growing variety of types of learning, the role of a learning designer is increasingly being seen as a dedicated full-time specialist position.
+Traditionally, these skills were embedded as a component in an existing teaching role but due to the expanding role of technology and the growing understanding of different ways of learning, the role of a learning designer is increasingly being seen as a dedicated full-time specialist position.

 This programme is targeted for a variety of learning and teaching professionals including: